Stomach cancer symptoms, diagnosis, treatment and prognosis

 This can delay a person seeking medical advice and getting a diagnosis.
 The earlier a cancer is detected, the better the chance is that treatment will be successful.

 Stomach cancer symptoms include:

 With advanced stomach cancer, additional symptoms may include:

 Because stomach cancer symptoms can be so vague, the Department of Health has issued a list of what it calls alarm symptoms for people at an increased risk of stomach cancer.

-See your GP as soon as possible if you have any of these alarm symptoms:
+Seek medical advice as soon as possible if you have any of these alarm symptoms and signs:

 - Difficulty swallowing